undeser/undeser/README.md

 Hey, I am Mervyn and I go by `undeser` on most online spaces.

 - 🇸🇬 Living in Singapore
-- 💻 Currently studying Business Analytics at National University of Singapore (NUS)
+- 💻 Penultimate Computing (Business Analytics) at National University of Singapore (NUS)
-- 👨‍🏫 Educating & inculcating programming fundamentals as a Teaching Assistant
 - 🔭 Working on my pet projects
-- 🌱 I’m currently learning Solidity 🤦‍♂
+- 💿 Huge vinyl collector
 - 🎧 _Ask me about my Spotify playlists_

 #### Connect with me on socials!